WAYS TO COOL YOUR GREENHOUSE

 Add a Swamp Cooler to your greenhouse..

 Depending on the level of humidity in your area, by way of evaporation, Swamp coolers are said to cool down a very dry area as much as 25-30 degrees!

 As you might expect, the size of the swamp cooler depends on the size of your greenhouse.

-Watch my BLOG posts as these are two items on my list to Blog about!
+Watch my BLOG posts as these are two topics on my list to Blog about in the future!